Posted on Tuesday, September 10th, 2024 at 9:00 am

 Limitations and Challenges in Proving Mental Health Claims

-To better understand these challenges, you need to thoroughly review your policy to learn what conditions your policy covers and whether there are any applicable restrictions.
+To better understand these challenges, you must thoroughly review your policy to learn what conditions your policy covers and whether there are any applicable restrictions.
 Additionally, if your disability has both physical and mental components—such as chronic pain accompanied by depression—you might have a better chance of avoiding the two-year limitation.

 Proving Your Mental Health Condition for LTD Benefits